 The Medicare Open Enrollment Period (OEP) occurs annually from January 1 – March 31.
-It provides a great opportunity for agents and brokers to grow their business.
+It provides a great opportunity for agents and brokers to grow their business whether they are focused on field sales or selling Medicare over the phone.
 But it also carries specific guidelines for how agents must conduct their marketing efforts.

 Let’s break down the OEP Marketing Compliance Guidelines as dictated by the Center for Medicare and Medicaid Services and explain in more detail what they mean for you and your business!

 During the OEP, agents may not:

 - Send unsolicited materials advertising the ability/opportunity to make an additional enrollment change or referencing the OEP.
 Agents can’t send mailers to beneficiaries with specific information about OEP.
 It must remain generic (e.g. a mailer with your name and contact information, asking beneficiaries to call you with any questions.)